harp-tech/protocol/BinaryProtocol-8bit.md

 #### HasTimestamp (1 bit)

-If this bit is set the Harp Message contains a timestamp.
-In this case the fields [`Seconds`] and [`Microseconds`] must be present in the message.
+If the Harp message contains a timestamp, this bit MUST be set.
+In this case the fields [`Seconds`](#seconds-4-bytes) and [`Microseconds`](#microseconds-2-bytes) MUST be included in the message.

 #### IsFloat (1 bit)

-This bit indicates whether the [`Payload`] represents fractional values.
+This bit indicates whether [`Payload`](#payload--bytes) encodes fractional values.
 If the bit is not set, the payload contains integers.

+> [!NOTE]
+>
+> The bit [`IsFloat`] MUST NOT be set with 8-bit or 16-bit sized payloads.

 #### IsSigned (1 bit)

-If the bit is set, indicates that the [`Payload`] contains integers with signal.
+This bit indicates whether [`Payload`](#payload--bytes) encodes integers with signal.
+If the bit is not set, the payload contains unsigned integers.

-> **Note**
+> [!NOTE]
 >
-> The bits [`IsFloat`] and [`IsSigned`] must never be set simultaneously.
+> The bits [`IsFloat`] and [`IsSigned`] MUST NOT be set simultaneously.

-### Payload (? bytes)
+### Timestamp (6 bytes)

-The content of the Harp Message.

-If the [`HasTimestamp`] flag is set, the following optional fields are present at the beginning of the message payload:
+Specifies the value of the Device Harp clock.
+If the [`HasTimestamp`](#hastimestamp-1-bit) flag is set, the following fields MUST be present before the message payload.

 #### Seconds (4 bytes)

-Contains the number of seconds (`U32`) of the Harp Timestamp clock.
-This field is optional.
-In order to indicate that this field is available, the bit [`HasTimestamp`] in the field [`PayloadType`] needs to be set.
+Specifies the number of whole seconds (`U32`) in the Harp Timestamp.

 #### Microseconds (2 bytes)

-It contains the fractional part of the Harp Timestamp clock in microseconds (`U16` containing the number of microseconds divided by 32).
+Specifies the fractional part of the Harp Timestamp (`U16`) encoded as the number of microseconds divided by 32.

-This field is optional.
-In order to indicate that this field is available, the bit [`HasTimestamp`] in the field [`PayloadType`] needs to be set.

-> **Note**
+> [!NOTE]
 >
-> The full timestamp information can thus be retrieved using the formula:
+> The full timestamp information, in seconds, can be retrieved using the formula:
-> Timestamp = Seconds + Microseconds * 32e-6
+> `Timestamp = Seconds + Microseconds * 32e-6`

+### Payload (? bytes)

+The contents of the Harp message.

 ### Checksum (1 byte)

-The sum of all bytes (`U8`) contained in the Harp Message.
-The receiver of the message should calculate the checksum and compare it with the received.
-If they don’t match, the Harp Message should be discarded.
+The sum of all bytes (`U8`) contained in the other fields of the Harp message structure.
+The receiver of the message MUST calculate its own checksum from all received bytes and compare it against the received value in this field.
+If the two values do not match, the Harp message SHOULD be discarded.

 ---

+## Messaging Patterns

+### Request-Reply

+A Device that implements this protocol MAY receive `Write` and `Read` requests from the Controller at any point.
+For each request arriving from the Controller, a reply message with the same message type, register address, and register type MUST be returned by the Device.

+All reply messages sent by the Device MUST be timestamped with the Harp clock time at which the request was processed.

+> [!NOTE]
+>
+> For requests triggering a fast action, the reply timestamp SHOULD indicate when the action is finished.
+However, if a request triggers a long-running action, the reply timestamp SHOULD indicate the time at which the action has started.
+An event register MAY be used to report when the action completes.

+The payload of the reply message SHOULD represent the up-to-date state of the register targeted by the request, after the request is processed.
+If a `Write` request is sent, the payload of the reply MAY be different from the payload of the original request, e.g. if the Device needs to transform or adjust the actual value written on the register ([see "Register Polymorphism" section below](#register-polymorphism)).

+The Device SHOULD NOT send more than a single reply message.
+The only supported exception is the operation of the [`R_OPERATION_CTRL`](Device.md#r_operation_ctrl-u8--operation-mode-configuration) register, which allows the Controller to request a dump of all registers in the Device.
+In this case, the Device replies with a single `Write` message from `R_OPERATION_CTRL`, in accordance with the above specification.
+However, if **DUMP [Bit 3]** is set, the Device will additionally emit a sequence of `Read` messages back-to-back, containing the state of each register in the Device.

+### Event Stream

+A Device MAY send to the Controller `Event` messages reporting the contents of specific registers at any time.
+Sending of events depends on both the current Device configuration and [Operation Mode](Device.md#operation-mode).
+A Device SHOULD NOT send `Event` messages when in the `Standby` operation mode.

+When the Device is in `Active` mode, device-specific registers can be used by the Controller to further restrict the sending of events.
+The documentation of each device interface should be consulted to understand the operation of such registers.

+All `Event` messages sent by the Device SHOULD be timestamped with the Harp clock time as early as possible following the event trigger.

+### Message Exchange Examples

+Some Harp message exchanges are shown below to demonstrate the typical usage of the protocol between a Device and a Controller.
+Note that timestamp information is usually omitted in messages sent from the Controller to the Device, since actions are expected to run as soon as possible.

+We will use the following abbreviations:

+- [REQ] is a Request (From the Controller to the Device).
+- [REP] is a Reply (From the Device to the Controller).
+- [EVT] is an Event (A message sent from the Device to the Controller without a request from the Controller).

+#### Write Message

+- [REQ] **Controller**:       `2`  `Length` `Address` `Port` `PayloadType` `Payload` `Checksum`
+- [REP] **Device**: `2`  `Length` `Address` `Port` `PayloadType` `Timestamp` `Payload` `Checksum`       OK
+- [REP] **Device**: `10` `Length` `Address` `Port` `PayloadType` `Timestamp` `Payload` `Checksum`       ERROR

+The timestamp information in [REP] represents the time when the register contents were updated.

+#### Read Message

+- [REQ] **Controller**: `1` `4`      `Address` `Port` `PayloadType` `Checksum`
+- [REP] **Device**: `1` `Length` `Address` `Port` `PayloadType` `Timestamp` `Payload` `Checksum`       OK
+- [REP] **Device**: `9` `10`     `Address` `Port` `PayloadType` `Timestamp` `Payload` `Checksum`       ERROR

+The timestamp information in [REP] represents the time when the register contents were read.

+#### Event message

+- [EVT] **Device**: `3` `Length` `Address` `Port` `PayloadType` `Timestamp` `Payload` `Checksum`      OK

+The timestamp information in [EVT] represents the time when the register contents were read.

+---

-## Features and Code Examples
+## Implementation Notes and Code Examples

-Some of the fields described on the previous chapter have special features.
-These are presented next.
+Below we present technical notes and reference implementation examples for some of the protocol features.

 ### MessageType and ErrorFlag

-The field [`Command`] has an Error flag on the 4th least significant bit.
-When this bit is set it means that an error has occured.
-Examples of possible errors cane be:
+The [`Error`](#error-flag-1-bit) flag in the [`MessageType`](#messagetype-1-byte) field is set by the Device only on messages representing a reply to a request from the Controller.
+However, since information included in error messages is limited, we RECOMMEND restricting error messages to the following cases:

-  1. The controller tries to read from a register that doesn’t exist;
+  1. The Controller tries to read from a register that does not exist on the Device;
-  2. The controller tries to write invalid data to a certain register;
+  2. The Controller tries to write on a read-only register;
+  3. The Controller tries to write data which is invalid for the specific Device register;
-  3. The [`PayloadType`] doesn’t match the target register specification.
+  4. The message [`PayloadType`](#payloadtype-1-byte) does not match the Device register specification.

 A simple code in C to check for error will be: